-Having a valid Will is essential to your estate planning, without it you die intestate which is exactly what you want to try to avoid to do.
-What’s the importance of ‘valid’ here, sometimes you think you have a Valid Will, i.e something legally enforceable when in fact it’s not valid at all, the consequence of this is dying intestate.
-If this is the case, it can be extremely trying on family members knowing that what you may have actually wanted to happen to your estate isn’t going to happen because your Will wasn’t valid.
+Having a valid Will is essential to your estate planning, without it you die intestate which is exactly what you want to try and avoid.
+What is the importance of ‘valid’ Will?
+Sometimes you think you have a valid Will, i.e something legally enforceable, when in fact it’s not valid at all.
+The consequence of this is dying intestate.
+If this is the case, it can be extremely trying on family members as what you may have intended to happen to your estate is unlikely to occur because your Will wasn’t valid.

 Here are the most common reasons people give for avoiding getting the will done properly

 There are Will Kits and DIY online Wills available, however we do not recommend them.
 There is always a risk that homemade Wills are not going to be done properly and Will therefore fail to give effect to your wishes.
 This could have potentially devastating effects for your family and may result in your estate incurring unwanted costs after you die.
 Most Will Kits and DIY online Wills make it very easy to make a mistake, and these mistakes can be costly to rectify.
 There is great value in obtaining professional legal advice when wanting a Will prepared.